-Quick Tip: Resize Photos Directly in Mail app
+How to Resize Photos Directly in Mail App of Mac OS X

 “Have you ever noticed how freaked out relatives get when you email them high-res photos from your six- or eight-meg digital camera?
 For example, your grandmother in Minnesota may not have Photoshop CS2, and so dealing with that 26MB, 41-inch-wide photo you shot with your eight-meg camera might put a strain on her system.
 That’s why you might want to reduce the size of those photos you’re about to email.
 You don’t even have to launch Photoshop — because you can do the resizing right within Mail.